battlecode/battlecode-server-2017/specs.md

     * Noise Tower changes: attack range goes down from 400 to 300, and attack action delay goes from 1 to 2.
     * Self destruct base damage moves from 30 to 40.
     * The road action delay bonus is now 0.5.
-    * PASTR no longer get exactly x milk from x cows when x is too large, due to inefficiencies in milking large numbers of cows.
+    * PASTRs no longer get exactly x milk from x cows when x is too large, due to inefficiencies in milking large numbers of cows.
 See changes in the Milk section.
 In addition, overlapping PASTRs no longer share milk: the PASTR with the smallest ID wins it all.

 Appendices
 ------------